Author: Henry R Guly / Editor: Jason M Kendall / Reviewer: Grace McKay / Codes: CAP3, HAP2, MuC1, MuC5, MuP1, NeuP8, SLO4, TP8 / Published: 25/03/2021

 An L4/5 disc prolapse will tend to cause pressure on the L5 nerve root and an L5/S1 prolapse will cause pressure on the S1 nerve root.

-Examine for the rectal tone and the ability to contract the anal sphincter and while doing the examination note any constipation (which may also cause urinary symptoms) and (in men) feel the prostate (carcinoma of the prostate frequently metastasises to bone and may be a cause of back pain).
+Consent the patient for a rectal examination, examine for rectal tone and the ability to contract the anal sphincter.
+Whilst performing the exam note any constipation or prostate enlargement (carcinoma of the prostate frequently metastasises to bone and may be a cause of back pain.)

 With the patient lying on their side, test for sensation in the sacral dermatomes shown in Figure 2: